kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-28-troubleshoot-clash-port.md

 * like to frequently tinker with proxy clients on your PC
 * prefer more control and flexibility in your network setup

-Then maybe just leave your Pi's *phree* internet for your other devices - like your phone, iPad, etc.
+Then maybe just leave your Pi's *phree* internet for your other devices like your phone, iPad, etc.

-And seriously - **don't use the Pi's DNS on your PC**.
+And seriously, **don't use the Pi's DNS on your PC**.
-Just activate your proxy directly on the PC, and go wild with your own rules and configs. ⚡
+Just activate your proxy directly on the PC, and go wild with your own rules and configs.

 <div style="display: flex; justify-content: center; align-items: center; margin: 1em 0;">
   <div style="position: relative; display: inline-block; width: 150px; height: auto;">